LeviB121/SalaryCalculatorFromCSV/README.md

 a.)
 Employee salary in dollars, or

 b.)
-Total salariesgrouped by employee roles.
+Total salaries grouped by employee roles.

-Running the app:
+# Running the app:

 java -jar technicalAssesmentEvident.jar "csv file" a